skku-aihclab/proj25-molecule-toxicity-prediction/README.md

 This will:
 1. Train and test all 4 single-modal models
-2. Train and test all 10 multi-modal models
+2. Train and test all 8 multimodal models
 3. Save all results to `result.txt`
 4. Save model checkpoints to `checkpoints/`
 5. Save best hyperparameters to `checkpoints/parameters/`